2023 Problem-Solving Course Design Institute

 Faculty participants may choose to co-design their course with a graduate or undergraduate student, or an undergraduate problem-solving fellow.

-- Fall 2019-Spring 2020: Participant course offered; formative feedback collected
+- Spring 2023-Fall 2023: Participant course offered; formative feedback collected

 - Participation in individual consultations with Sheridan Center staff

-- Instruction of a course that features at least two (2) redesigned assignments during the 2019-2020 academic year
+- Instruction of a course that features at least two (2) redesigned assignments during the Spring 2023 or Fall 2023 term

 - Collection of formative feedback from students